MetaNetX/MNXtools/doc/convert_manual.md

 * A reactant has been lost from an equation, because it was present on both sides of the equation with the same stoichiometric coefficient.
 As a consequence, the mapped reactions likely differ from the source reaction, which is possibly the most severe problem that can be encountered.
 * This code is not reported for empty reactions.
-* _Suggested model improvement_: Work on the metabolites to enforce the distinguish the one in the left and right term of the equationn.
+* _Suggested model improvement_: Work on the metabolites to enforce the distinction between the one in the left and right term of the equation.
 It cannot be excluded that the problem arises from a mistake in the MNXref reconciliation, that should be reported here (thanks in advance)

 **REAC_MAP_PROTON_SALAD**